Monster on the Campus: Academic interest

 Monster on the Campus has attracted a fair amount of academic interest.
 Prof. Cyndy Hendershot in 2001 wrote that the film examines "issues of conformity and individuality" through a "metaphor of monstrous transformation".
-Hendershot says that while Blake the professor represents conformity, Blake the caveman is a representation of individuality.
-But he can't be conformist and individualistic at the same time.
+Hendershot says that while Blake the professor represents conformity, his caveman self is a representation of individuality.
+But he cannot be conformist and individualistic at the same time.
 His employer, Dunsfield University, "conspires to stamp out individuality that does not follow the direction of the organization as a whole".
 That is, "while Monster on the Campus adopts the typical sf/horror plot of the mad scientist versus the blind authorities", the film "frames the issue specifically within the world of the organization man".
-According to Hendershot, a man such as Blake - driven from within toward individualism and not at all a good organization man who willingly submits to conformity imposed on him from the outside - can't win.
+According to Hendershot, a man such as Blake - driven from within toward individualism and not at all a good organization man who willingly submits to conformity imposed on him from the outside - cannot win.
 His personal goal of knowledge for the sake of knowledge is not that of the university, which seems more interested in the publicity that owning a rare coelacanth will bring.
 "But, if the film condemns the other-directed society as stifling scientific knowledge, it equally condemns Blake's rampant inner-directed man.
 It reveals, in fact, that the individual within is a beast".